 Let’s say you liked any logo’s content such as font, colour, tagline, etc. Do just one thing.
 While designing your very own logo try to inculcate those parameters in your way.
 All in all, those copied logos into your ones will mislead the people and lower the value of your brand in people’s mindset.

 6. Pay Attention to Graphics :

 There are broadly two main formats in graphic designing and they are raster format and vector format.
-Raster format is simply made up of pixels into it.
+Raster format is simply made up of pixels.
 Meaning any logo or text you design in raster format is nothing but made of pixels with a unique and selective combination of RGB.

-On the other hand, vector format as the name says, are defined by vectors.
-Now, these vectors are like in the form of lines that describe any shape.
-In a nutshell, raster format’s biggest let down is it becomes blurry for enlarged images or shapes.
+On the other hand, vector format as the name says is defined by vectors.
+Now, these vectors are in the form of lines that describe any shape.
+In a nutshell, the raster format’s biggest letdown is it becomes blurry for enlarged images or shapes.
 While those made in vector format are tended to maintain those curvy and sharp edges of the shape in any size.

 7. You are not the Master of all Trades:

 Lastly, this one is pretty straightforward and simple to state.
 As you are looking for a better logo design then most likely you are a businessman or manager of your company.
 So, your field is more limited to business, management, market strategy and other related ones.
 But when it comes to design one, you are not the right one.

 These designing things involve various technical parameters related to a graphic designer.
 In that light, do invest a decent amount and hire a proper professional in graphic designing as they know it better.
 Finally, before treating it as an extra cost, just look at the final output.
 Thereby, you will realize that your money is put in the right direction.